psarando/shire-reckoning/README.md

 #### Layout of days and weeks

+A control is available to switch the individual month views in the Shire and Gondor calendars between a "vertical" layout and a more familiar "horizontal" layout.

+The "horizontal" layout is what you see in any modern Gregorian calendar, where the dates advance within in each row from left to right, and the weeks advance from top to bottom.

-The default layout of the individual month views in the Shire Calendar might look odd at first, with the dates starting at the top of the left column and advancing vertically down the column, then continuing the next week in the next column (again counting dates from top to bottom), but this is the "vertical" layout Tolkien used in his example Shire Calendar at the beginning of Appendix D.
+The "vertical" layout might look odd at first, with the dates starting at the top of the left column and advancing vertically down the column, then continuing the next week in the next column (again counting dates from top to bottom), but this is the "vertical" layout Tolkien used in his example Shire Calendar at the beginning of Appendix D.
-A control is available to switch the month views from this default "vertical" layout to the more familiar "horizontal" layout, where the dates advance within in each row from left to right, and the weeks advance from top to bottom.

 #### Reckoning start dates